-What is FATCA
+What is FATCA?

-Who Needs to be Compliant with FATCA
+Who Needs to Be Compliant with FATCA

-You may be surprised to learn that it’s not just US individuals that are affected by FATCA – but foreign institutions and governments as well.
-The Foreign Account Tax Compliance Act makes sure everyone who needs to be is involved to prevent illegal money activity overseas will happen.
+You may be surprised to learn that it’s not just American expats that are affected by FATCA.
+Foreign institutions and governments are affected as well.
+The Act makes sure everyone needs to be involved to prevent illegal money activity overseas.

 Here is a list of who must be tax compliant with FATCA every tax season:

 - US Citizen or Green card holders abroad (a.k.a. “resident aliens”)

 - US individuals who are owners or majority shareholders in a foreign corporation

 - Foreign banks and institutions that accept and store money

 - Investment houses that accept and store money, plus work with foreign institutions

 - US banks that operate with foreign banks